App & Browser Testing Made Easy

 Similarly, multiple Unit test cases can be written for your NodeJS application using Jest.

-Once, the unit testing is done, it is suggested to test the application end to end on real devices and browsers for identifying bottlenecks in the user experience.
-Using a real device cloud, like BrowserStack, allows you to test on 3000+ browser device combinations, under real user conditions.
+• Once the unit testing is done, it is suggested to test the application end to end on real devices and browsers to identify bottlenecks in the user experience.

 Tags

-Automation Testing Types of Testing Unit Testing
+Automation Testing Unit Testing